KumoCorp/kumomta/docs/changelog/main.md

   new messages before closing the connection.
 * Potential deadlock on systems with very low core counts when MTA-STS is enabled, and sending to domain(s) with an MTA-STS policy.
+* If a TSA rule suspends a ready queue in response to a 421-before-MAIL-FROM, the contents of the corresponding ready queue could get stuck